When you go to the gym, you see strange things. One of those things is how people warm up.

 Now, look at what you do for your knees.
 Check to see if your knee warm-up hits the areas that I talk about or are you one of THOSE people in the gym.

 Rick Kaselj, MS

 As you know, I have released Fix My Knee Pain with Mike Westerdal this week.

-I have put together the Knee Primer Workout that I use on my knees, prior to my workout.
+I have put together the Knee Primer Workout that I use on my knees, before my workout.
 Doing this routine gets my knees ready for my workouts.